 Christopher Bourke and Emma Dines bring a combined background of yoga teaching, innovative trauma-informed facilitation, and solid experience integrating both with a wide range of populations.
 Christopher comes from a background of social work and has 10 years of experience working with youth and adults living with acute, complex and/or developmental trauma.
 Emma has completed over 600 hours of yoga training, has trained over 60 teachers, and has been teaching a wide range of group classes and private yoga since 2010.

-This workshop will be a great introduction to the practice of Mindful Strength, and how strength work can be a healing practice.
-Kathryn will give a talk, and lead the group through a Mindful Strength practice that will warm everyone up to the key concepts of strength and mobility.
+Explore the practice of Mindful Strength, and experience how Kathryn’s innovative blend of yoga and strength work can be a healing practice.
+Kathryn will give a short introductory talk, and lead the group through a dynamic practice that will have you exploring strength, balance, and mobility in fun and creative ways.
+All levels welcome!

-Over the two days of this workshop, you will get your body moving in new ways, from upper body strength, to lower body, breathing, yoga poses, functional movements and much more.
-Kathryn will weave together lots of movement with talks on the key principles of Mindful Strength and the art and science of strength training.
-Topics covered will include: strength and aging, joint preparation, tissue adaptation, mobility, biomechanics, recovery and mindfulness.
-Students will be encouraged to bring up any questions or goals they have for the weekend.
-Sequencing, programming, and class structure will also be outlined, to give students an idea of how to practice Mindful Strength on their own and how to share it with others.
+Experiential movement will be woven together with discussion of the key principles of Kathryn’s Mindful Strength approach.
+Topics covered will include: strength, effective breathing, aging & bone density, joint preparation, tissue adaptation, mobility, biomechanics, recovery, and mindfulness.
+Sequencing, progression, and class/practice structure will also be outlined, to give participants an idea of how to practice Mindful Strength on their own and how to share it with others.

 Open to all levels!
-This workshop is perfect for teachers and practitioners of all disciplines who are seeking new inspiration that will change the way you look at movement and yoga practice.
+This workshop is ideal for practitioners and teachers of all disciplines who are seeking new inspiration that will change the way you look at movement.

 Kathryn Bruni-Young has been teaching for eleven years and her current approach comes after years of training in yoga, strength training, Ido Portal Method, Somatic Experiencing, sensitivity, pilates, and mindfulness.
 Kathryn aims to make strength training empowering and accessible for all bodies.
 She has specific experience working with athletes, and seniors, and she is confident that she can make the practice of Mindful Strength work for just about anyone.
 She teaches workshops all over the world and is the host of the Mindful Strength Podcast.
 Learn more about her approach here.